adaorachi/react_calculator/README.md

 ## About The Project

-This project is a Calculator App built with React.
+This project is a Calculator App with the features of making simple mathematical operations.
 It implements the functionality of building components in React, using states and props to store and transport values.

-In this project, the complete feature of the app renders the following:
-  - Features are in progress!

-## Screenshots

-Work in Progress
+It also uses the Big.js package to manipulate the operations and for larger data.

 ## Prerequisites Installations